parasj/checkmate/README.md

 `checkmate` breaks the GPU memory wall by enabling researchers to train large state-of-the-art models that do not fit in GPU memory.
 Checkmate applies optimal tensor rematerialization \(as detailed in our paper at MLSys 2020\) to trade off space and time.

 At the moment, Checkmate only supports TensorFlow 2.0.
-PyTorch support is coming soon!
-To follow updates on PyTorch support, please suscribe to our [Google Group](https://groups.google.com/forum/#!forum/checkmate-dev).
+PyTorch support is coming soon!<!-- To follow updates on PyTorch support, please suscribe to our [Google Group](https://groups.google.com/forum/#!forum/checkmate-dev). -->

 ## Installation